DanielTockan/Crypto-Tracker/README.md

 #### Exchange

-An additional feature I included within the app was a currency convrter, allowing the user to exchange a select group of cryptocurrencies or foregin currency.
+An additional feature I included within the app was a currency converter, allowing the user to exchange a select group of cryptocurrencies or foreign currency.

 ![Exchange](./screenshots/exchange.png)

-The exchnage rate data was obtained using the [Alpha Vantage API](https://www.alphavantage.co/documentation/).
+The exchange rate data was obtained using the [Alpha Vantage API](https://www.alphavantage.co/documentation/).

 ```js
   const fetch = (currency2) => {